IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 ## Background

-In this project, we use the quantum NLP library **Lambeq** to transform sentences into quantum circuits and visualize them.
+In this project, we use the quantum NLP library **lambeq** to transform sentences into quantum circuits and visualize them.
 These quantum circuits can be used by a quantum computer to train a model for NLP tasks at exponentially high speeds.

 Using this technique, we also trained a fully syntax-based classifier that can understand the ordering of words within a sentence, using the DisCoCat model.